-Due to the COVID-19 health crisis, many court appearances and hearings are conducted online.
+During the COVID-19 health crisis, many court appearances and hearings were conducted online.
+For the most part, as of 6/21/21, resumption of in-person court hearings and trials occurred.
+In some situations, online hearings may still take place using the Zoom platform.
 For more information about how Zoom is used for remote court access, click here.

 In accordance with the Americans with Disabilities Act, individuals with disabilities who need any accommodation to participate in this proceeding are entitled, at no cost to you, to the provision of certain assistance.
 Please contact the ADA Coordinator at (904)255-1695 or firstname.lastname@example.org at least seven (7) days before your scheduled appearance.
 If you are hearing impaired, please call 711.

 The Florida Constitution establishes a county court in each of Florida’s sixty-seven counties and a circuit court to serve each judicial circuit.
 Clay County is part of the 4th Circuit, along with Duval and Nassau counties.

 The trial jurisdiction of county courts is established by statute.
 The jurisdiction of county courts extends to civil disputes involving $30,000 or less.

 The majority of non-jury trials in Florida take place before one judge sitting as a judge of the county court.
 A large part of the court’s work involves citizen disputes, such as traffic offenses, less serious criminal matters (misdemeanors), and relatively smaller monetary disputes.